Shaker Village of Pleasant Hill

 Shaker Village of Pleasant Hill is a landmark destination that shares 3,000 acres of discovery in the spirit of the Kentucky Shakers.
 With 34 original Shaker structures, the site is home to the country’s largest private collection of original 19th century buildings and is the largest National Historic Landmark in Kentucky.
 The nonprofit 501 (c)(3) organization relies on revenue generated by visiting guests and funding from public sources, private donations and endowment income.

-Over the last year, Shaker Village has opened its doors to unprecedented change, fostering a new business model that balances the site’s heritage with contemporary principles to bridge the past to the future.
+Shaker Village fosters a model that balances the site’s heritage with contemporary principles to bridge the past to the future.
 Demonstrating a commitment to community, sustainability and ingenuity, the model embraces three pillars rooted in time-honored Shaker legacies, including balanced preservation and conservation; engaged learning and exploration; and warm, spirited hospitality.

 Balanced Preservation + Conservation